robbie-cahill/primary-category-for-wordpress-posts/README.md

 Clone this repo, drop the folder into your WordPress `plugins` folder Run `npm install` to grab the JavaScript dependencies

+Requirements
+---
+WordPress 4.9 and up
+PHP 7.2 and up.
+This is required for the `void` and scalar return types the functions in this project use

 Coding Standards
 ---